New Years Eve In Sydney 2023-2024 Mega list

 - An amazing view of the fireworks on the harbour boardwalk

-In 2022 there were a number of VIP experiences ranging from $399-$699 that include food and beverage packages and access to special viewing areas.
+Or choose a VIP experience, these range from $499-$799 that include food and beverage packages and access to special viewing areas.

 View Hotel North Sydney